Registration is $80. It costs $100 to sign up and take part July 9.

 Paddle Battle Oath

-The organizers of the Fort to Field 50 Paddle Battle reserve the right and permission to change, in whole or in part, any of the information on this website, on publications or information offered to racers via the site, email or postal mail, or on the water.
-Faced with any unforeseen issues, conflicts or conditions the oath applies.
+The organizers of the Fort to Field 50 Paddle Battle reserve the right and permission to change, in whole or in part, any of the information on this website, on publications or information offered to participants via the site, email or postal mail, or on the water.
+Faced with any unforeseen issues, conflicts or conditions, the oath applies.
 All efforts will be made to make this event user-friendly and fair.